Castr0LeR0b0t/LordOfLight/lord_of_light_clean.md

 Taraka vanished, like a firebrand plunged into a river, and Siddhartha stood among stones, his torch lighting the darkness about him.

 He rested, and a babble of voices filled his mind— promising, tempting, pleading.
 Visions of wealth and of splendor Bowed before his eyes.
-Wondrous harems were

-LORD OF LIGHT 151

-paraded before him, and banquets were laid at his feet.
+Wondrous harems were paraded before him, and banquets were laid at his feet.
 Essences of musk and champac, and the bluish haze of burning incenses drifted, soothing his soul, about him.
 He walked among flowers, followed by bright-eyed girls who bore his wine cups, smiling; a silver voice sang to him, and creatures not human danced upon the surface of a nearby lake.

 “Free us, free us,” they chanted.

 But he smiled and watched and did nothing.
-Gradually, the prayers and the pleas and the prom-

-ises turned to a chorus of curses and threats.
+Gradually, the prayers and the pleas and the promises turned to a chorus of curses and threats.
 Armored skeletons advanced upon him, babies impaled upon their blazing swords.
 There were pits all about him, from which fires leapt up, smelling of brimstone.
-A serpent dangled frown a branch before his face, spitting venom.
+A serpent dangled from a branch before his face, spitting venom.
 A rain of spiders and toads descended upon him.

 “Free us—or infinite will be thy agony!” cried the voices.

-“If you penist,” he stated, “Siddhartha shall grow angry, and you will lose the one chance at freedom which you really do possess.”
+“If you persist,” he stated, “Siddhartha shall grow angry, and you will lose the one chance at freedom which you really do possess.”

 Then all was still about him, and he emptied his mind, drowsing.